stfc/PSyclone/doc/user_guide/psyclone_kern.rst

 Those specific to stub or algorithm generation are covered in the appropriate sections below.

-The ``-oalg`` and ``-ostub`` options allow the user to specify that the output should be written to a particular file.
-If these are not specified then the Python ``print`` statement is used to write to stdout.
+The ``-o`` option allows the user to specify that the output should be written to a particular file.
+If this is not specified then the Python ``print`` statement is used to write to stdout.
 Typically this results in the output being printed to the terminal.

 As is indicated when using the ``-h`` option, the ``-api`` option only accepts ``dynamo0.3`` (LFRic) at the moment and is redundant as this option